Randy Crowder

 Randolph Channing Crowder Sr. (July 30, 1952 – May 20 2025) was an American professional football player who was a defensive lineman in the National Football League (NFL) for six seasons with the Miami Dolphins and Tampa Bay Buccaneers.
 He played college football for the Penn State Nittany Lions, earning first-team All-American honors in 1973.
-Crowder was selected by the Dolphins in the eighth round of the 1974 NFL draft.
+Crowder was selected by the Dolphins in the sixth round of the 1974 NFL draft.

 Early life and college

 Crowder attended Farrell High School, starring in football, basketball, and track.
 He received All-American honors in football and all-state recognition in basketball.
-Farell won the state championship Crowder's senior year and while many colleges wanted him to play basketball he opted to play college football for the Penn State Nittany Lions.
+Farrell won the state championship Crowder's senior year and while many colleges wanted him to play basketball he opted to play college football for the Penn State Nittany Lions.

 Crowder began college playing tight end, but then was converted to defense, where he thrived recording 173 tackles over his last two seasons.
 As a senior co-captain, playing alongside Heisman Trophy winner John Cappelletti, Crowder helped Penn State to a 12-0 record and a 16-9 victory overLSU in the Orange Bowl, earning first-team All-American honors.
 Crowder played in the 1974 Hula Bowl.